wp-plugins/woocommerce-google-dynamic-retargeting-tag/readme.txt

 1. Upload the WGDR plugin directory into your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Get the AdWords conversion ID and the conversion label.
-You will find both values in the AdWords remarketing tag. https://support.google.com/adwords/answer/2476688
+If you are not using a customized remarketing tag then you will only need to enter the conversion ID and leave the conversion label empty.
+You will find one or both values in the AdWords remarketing tag. https://support.google.com/adwords/answer/2476688
 4. In the WordpPress admin panel go to settings and then into the WGACT plugin menu.
-Please enter the conversion ID and the conversion label into their respective fields.
+Please enter the conversion ID and if available the conversion label into their respective fields.
-5. Also add the Google Merchant Center prefix which is "woocommerce_gpf_" if you use the Google Product Feed plugin to upload your products the the Google Merchant Center.
+5. Also add the Google Merchant Center prefix.
+If you are using the WooThemes Google Product Feed plugin (http://www.woothemes.com/products/google-product-feed/) then the prefix is "woocommerce_gpf_".
+If you are using one of the two free Google Merchant Center feed plugins from here http://wordpress.org/plugins/woocommerce-google-merchant-center-feed/ or here http://www.victorciobanu.com/free-woocommerce-product-feed-plugin/ then just leave the prefix empty "".
 6. Use the Google Tag Assistant browser plugin to test the tracking code.

 == Frequently Asked Questions ==